 CA: The rest of the actors on the team, especially the Rocinante crew, we have become incredibly close.
 We’re all so different and it’s trying to figure out how we all fit together on set and off set, so yeah, that whole journey…when we go out to dinner, it’s really like the Roci crew going out to dinner, the personalities around that table are quite extreme.
 Between me and Wes [Chatham] and Dominique [Tipper], and Steven [Strait] and Frankie [Adams] and Shohreh [Aghdashloo], it’s like a smorgasbord of life.
 There’s no two people in there that are even remotely similar.
 We love each other, we all respect each other and we all have a common goal.
 We all love the show, we love the stories and we all come from incredibly diverse and different lives and backgrounds.
-We have military people, we have dancers, we have Shohreh, who came from Iran as a stage actress, myself from Canada as a Shakespearean guy, Steven, who comes from Greenwich Village, who really kind of came up in the rough side, and we all have this common goal towards telling this story, and that’s what bonds us.
+We have military people, we have dancers, we have Shohreh, who came from Iran as a stage actress, myself from Canada as a Shakespearean guy, Steven, who comes from Greenwich Village, Wes, who really kind of came up in the rough side, and we all have this common goal towards telling this story and that’s what bonds us.
 We all feel so passionate about it even though none of us share a common background.

 BT: What about your popularity worldwide?

 CA: We’re popular all over the world.
 We’re huge in Germany, I think the German fans really love it.
 And I get tweets from Australia, from London and parts of Asia.
 The diversity in the show has made it very attractive all across the world.
 I’m very proud of the show in the sense that everyone in the show is a very interesting mix of people.
 There’s not a lot of white people on the show.
 And what amazes me even more is that the women in the show are all strong, and how many shows do you know that have five?!
-In season three it will be eight badass, butt-kicking women, none of whom revolve around a man.
+In season 3, it will be eight badass, butt-kicking women, none of whom revolve around a man.
 That doesn’t exist right now on other shows.

 Every single one of our female leads is completely independent and completely essential to the story and to the progress.
-In many cases, the show would end, everyone would die, if it wasn’t for the contributions of these women, and up to this point, especially in season two, none of them have been white.
-They’ve all been non-white badass, strong-willed women.
+In many cases, the show would end, everyone would die if it wasn’t for the contributions of these women, and up to this point, especially in season 2, none of them have been white.
+They’ve all been non-white, badass, strong-willed women.
 And I have a feeling that contributes significantly to the powerful line that the stories have been taking, because there is a very balanced approach to the storytelling, it’s not a purely linear, kind of male perspective.
 The story is very balanced, in terms of Avaserala, Naomi Nagata, and once Bobbie gets introduced.
 The Bobbie character and even our newest addition with Drummer [Cara Gee].
-Even though Steven, James Holden is our Number One, our lead, along with Miller in the beginning parts of it, very powerful women that have very strong perspectives and opinions contribute substantially to the overall destiny of the show.
+Even though Steven, James Holden, is our Number One, our lead, along with Miller in the beginning parts of it, very powerful women that have very strong perspectives and opinions contribute substantially to the overall destiny of the show.